reportportal/agent-python-behave/README.rst

 - :code:`launch_name = AnyLaunchName` - launch name (default value is 'Python Behave Launch')
 - :code:`launch_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` - id of the existing launch (the session will not handle the lifecycle of the given launch)
-- :code:`launch_attributes = 'Smoke Env:Python3'` - list of attributes for launch
+- :code:`launch_attributes = Smoke Env:Python3` - list of attributes for launch
-- :code:`launch_description = 'Smoke test'` - launch description
+- :code:`launch_description = Smoke test` - launch description
 - :code:`step_based = True` - responsible for Scenario or Step based logging (Scenario based approach is used by default)
+- :code:`is_skipped_an_issue = False` - option to mark skipped tests as not 'To Investigate' items on Server side.
+- :code:`retries = 3` - amount of retries for performing REST calls to RP server
+- :code:`rerun = True` - marks the launch as the rerun
+- :code:`rerun_of = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`` - launch id to rerun

 If you like to override the above parameters from command line, or from CI environment based on your build, then pass
 - :code:`-D parameter=value` during invocation.